of Week Home

 All cases are archived on our website.
 To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
 To subscribe or unsubscribe to the Case of the Week or our other email lists, click here.

 Thanks to Dr. Shahrzad Ehdaivand, Brown University, Rhode Island (USA), for contributing this case.
+This case was reviewed in May 2020 by Dr. Jennifer Bennett, University of Chicago and Dr. Carlos Parra-Herran, University of Toronto.
 To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

 (1) We are reorganizing our Books pages to fix some formatting errors and provide a cleaner look.
 Some small categories will be merged into other categories.
 We are eliminating the "discount" page, because Amazon.com changes prices daily and we cannot keep this page current.
 We will be adding images of book covers over the next several months.